Promoting Fairness through Hyperparameter Optimization: Related Work

-The Tree-structured Parzen Estimator (TPE)~\citep{Bergstra2011} is a state-of-the-art BO algorithm that models the density of hyperparameter choices below and above some goal value, $y^*$, chosen to be some quantile of the observed goals.
-The densities are estimated using Parzen windows~\citep{parzen1962}, and the ratio of densities, $\frac{p(\lambda | y > y^*)}{p(\lambda | y \leq y^*)}$, is used to suggest promising hyperparameter choices.
-As the Parzen estimators follow a tree-structure of conditional spaces, TPE shows good performance on high-dimensions and hierarchically-defined hyperparameters (\eg, the choice of model hyperparameters depends on the model choice).
-Nonetheless, BO has been shown to lack behind bandit-based methods when under tight budget constraints~\citep{Li2016b,Hutter2011a}.
+The Tree-structured Parzen Estimator (TPE)~\cite{Bergstra2011} is a state-of-the-art BO algorithm that uses Parzen windows~\cite{parzen1962} to model the density of hyperparameter choices below and above some goal value, $y^*$, chosen to be some quantile of the observed goals.
+As the Parzen estimators follow a tree-structure of conditional spaces, TPE shows good performance on high-dimensions and hierarchically-defined hyperparameters.
+Nonetheless, BO has been shown to lag behind bandit-based methods when under tight budget constraints~\cite{Li2016b,Hutter2011a}.

-\textbf{Successive Halving} (SH)~\citep{Karnin2013,Jamieson2016} casts the task of HO as identifying the best arm in a multi-armed bandit setting.
+\textbf{Successive Halving} (SH)~\cite{Karnin2013,Jamieson2016} casts the task of HO as identifying the best arm in a multi-armed bandit setting.
 Given a budget for each iteration, $B_i$, SH (1) uniformly allocates it to a set of arms (hyperparameter configurations), (2) evaluates their performance, (3) discards the worst half, and repeats from step 1 until a single arm remains.
 Thereby, the budget for each surviving configuration is effectively doubled at each iteration.
 SH’s key insight stems from extrapolating the rank of configurations’ performances from their rankings on diminished budgets (low-fidelity approximations).
 However, SH itself carries two parameters for which there is no clear choice of values: the total budget $B$ and the number of sampled configurations $n$.
 We must consider the trade-off between evaluating a higher number of configurations (higher $n$) on an averaged lower budget per configuration ($B / n$), or evaluating a lower number of configurations (lower $n$) on an averaged higher budget.
 The higher the average budget, the more accurate the extrapolated rankings will be, but a lower number of configurations will be explored (and vice-versa).
-SH's performance has been shown to compare favorably to several competing bandit strategies from the literature~\citep{Audibert2010,Even-Bar2006}.
+SH's performance has been shown to compare favorably to several competing bandit strategies from the literature~\cite{Audibert2010}.